emscripten-core/emscripten/site/source/docs/site/glossary.rst

 		The :ref:`emsdk` is used to perform all SDK maintenance and can install, update, add, remove and :term:`activate <Active Tool/SDK>` :term:`SDKs <SDK>` and :term:`tools <Tool>`.
 Most operations are of the form ``./emsdk command``.
 To access the *emsdk* script, launch the :term:`Emscripten Command Prompt`.

 	Tool
 		The basic unit of software bundled in the :term:`SDK`.
 A Tool has a name and a version.
 For example, **clang-3.2-32bit** is a tool that contains the 32-bit version of the *Clang* v3.2 compiler.
-Other tools used by *Emscripten* include :term:`Java`, :term:`Git`, :term:`node.js`, etc.
+Other tools used by *Emscripten* include :term:`Git`, :term:`node.js`, etc.

 	SDK
 		A set of :term:`tools <Tool>`.
 For example, **sdk-1.5.6-32bit** is an SDK consisting of the tools: clang-3.2-32bit, node-0.10.17-32bit, python-2.7.5.1-32bit and emscripten-1.5.6.